RatulGhosh/Multipurpose/README.md

 ### License

-Note that photoshare is distributed under the [MIT License](http://opensource.org/licenses)
+Note that Multipurpose is distributed under the [MIT License](http://opensource.org/licenses)